polius/meteornext-docs/docs/guides/deployments.md

 <p style="text-align:center; margin-top:-10px">Without Cross Region</p>

-All the SQL queries will be executed from the Docker container meteor2 (located in Europe) to all seven servers.
+All the SQL queries will be executed from the Docker container meteornext (located in Europe) to all seven servers.

-By using this scenario, the execution will be affected by high latency, since all servers are located in different geographical regions than the meteor2 container.
+By using this scenario, the execution will be affected by high latency, since all servers are located in different geographical regions than the meteornext container.

 ### Using Cross Region